dbashford/mimosa/README.md

 ### Linting Compiled Assets

 The `compiled` block controls whether or not linting is enabled for compiled code.
-So if you've written SASS, when Mimosa compiles it, Mimosa will send the resulting CSS through a linting process.
-For CoffeeScript, Mimosa will both lint your CoffeeScript code before it compiles it to JavaScript, and then lint your resulting JavaScript too.
+So if you've written SASS, LESS or Stylus, when Mimosa compiles it, Mimosa will send the resulting CSS through a linting process.
+Similarly for the JavaScript meta-languages, Mimosa will lint the resulting JavaScript.

 ### Linting Copied Assets